blucardin/SCIE001Math/main.typ

     $ lim_(h -> 0 ) (f prime (0 + h) - f prime (0))/h $
     must exist.

-    So we can attempt to solve this equation for our possible values of $n$.
-This first involves finding the derivative of $f$.
+    Consequently, to find the values of $n$ for which $f prime$ is differentiable, we must first find the derivative of $f$.

-    Based on the definition of the derivative:
-    $
-      f prime (a) & = lim_(h -> 0 ) (f(a + h) - f(a))/h \
-    $
-    This can be seen as a piecewise function for values of $a$ below 0, at 0, or above 0.
+    The derivative of $f$ can be seen as a piecewise function for values of $a$ below 0, at 0, or above 0.
 Below and above zero we can just take the derivative of the respective piecewise cases of $f$, but at zero we need to use the definition of the derivative.

     #align(center)[
       #table(